dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 **Over scheduled jobs** &mdash; The dbt Cloud scheduler prevents too many job runs from clogging the queue by cancelling unnecessary ones.
 If a job takes longer to run than its scheduled frequency, the queue can grow faster than the scheduler can process, leading to unnecessary runs.

-The scheduler prevents this by cancelling runs that aren't needed, ensuring there is only one run of the job in the queue at any given time.
+The scheduler prevents queue clog by cancelling runs that aren't needed, ensuring there is only one run of the job in the queue at any given time.
 If a newer run is scheduled, any previous queued run will be canceled and have a helpful error message displayed:

 <Lightbox src="/img/docs/dbt-cloud/deployment/run-error-message.jpg" width="85%" title="The cancelled runs display a helpful error message explaining why the run was cancelled and recommendations"/>